scholzj/kafka-enablement-2020/kafka-architecture/README.md

 ls /brokers/topics
 ```

-* Show netcat dump with connected brokers
+* Try to do netcat dump with connected brokers

 ```
 echo dump | nc localhost 2181
 ```

-* Kill one of the brokers and show how it disappears
+* Kill one of the brokers and do the netcat again to see how it disappeared

 ```
 echo dump | nc localhost 2181